Survivor guilt

+Post-traumatic stress disorder (PTSD)

+People that have a lasting fear or other mental health issues after traumatizing events may be experiencing post-traumatic stress disorder.
+Almost all people experience some type of traumatic event throughout their lifetime, and a percentage (5.6%) will be diagnosed with PTSD.
+Symptoms include: unwillingly reliving a traumatic event, avoiding situations that are a reminder of the event, feelings of intense distress that affects everyday activities, feeling of fear and horror when there is no threat, etc. An individual whose everyday activities are hindered due to recalling a traumatic event may be experiencing PTSD.

 History

 Survivor guilt was first identified during the 1960s.
 Several therapists recognized similar if not identical conditions among Holocaust survivors.
 Similar signs and symptoms have been recognized in survivors of traumatic situations including combat, natural disasters, terrorist attacks, air-crashes and wide-ranging job layoffs.
 A variant form has been found among rescue and emergency services personnel who blame themselves for doing too little to help those in danger, and among therapists, who may feel a form of guilt in the face of their patients' suffering.

 Stephen Joseph, a psychologist at the University of Warwick, has studied the survivors of the capsizing of the MS Herald of Free Enterprise which killed 193 of the 459 passengers.
 His studies showed that 60 percent of the survivors suffered from survivor guilt.
 Joseph went on to say:

 Sufferers sometimes blame themselves for the deaths of others, including those who died while rescuing the survivor or whom the survivor tried unsuccessfully to save.